Community Behavioral Health

 Community Behavioral Health - Columbia, MD

 Community Behavioral Health is a detox and addiction treatment facility located at 10774 Hickory Ridge Road in the 21044 zip code of Columbia, MD.
 As a detox center, it offers opioid detox.
-The treatment program at Community Behavioral Health includes intensive outpatient treatment, regular outpatient treatment and outpatient methadone/suboxone treatment.
+The treatment program at Community Behavioral Health includes general outpatient treatment, outpatient methadone/suboxone treatment and outpatient detoxification.
 It accepts women and men into their treatment and detox program.

 Address: 10774 Hickory Ridge Road, Columbia, MD 21044